Plugscyber/TwineAdventure/README.md

 There are also example passages showing how best to use this code, or just fun things you could do with a Harlowe Twine game that works with my system.

-Please credit me and link to this github page if you use this code.
-Feel free to modify it too.
-And please send me a link to what you do with it!
-I'd love to see. :D
+Please credit me and link to this github page if you use this or modify it.
+And please link me to what you create!

 --
 Working: